rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 How do we know what this ancient Earth was made of?
 Different substances melt at different temperatures.
 For example, water will turn to ice at 0<span>&#8451;</span> (32 <span>&#8457;</span>).
 In much the same way, "minerals found in rocks crystallize from molten precursors at temperatures that range from hundreds to more than 1,000 <span>&#8451;</span>." (p.
 17, Knoll)  Carbon dioxide formed later.

 [Carbon dioxide](https://en.wikipedia.org/wiki/Carbon_dioxide), please explain that to a 3 year old.
+Atomic number 8!
 Easy.
 Here's Wikipedia, the People's Encyclopedia:

 > In the air, carbon dioxide is transparent to visible light but absorbs infrared radiation, acting as a greenhouse gas.

+> CO<sub>2</sub> is necessary for the survival of life on earth.

 We'd have to discuss the Biogeochemical cycle but suffice it to say that the food we eat is made of it and it comes from the oceans and the atmosphere.
 Every breath we take brings in oxygen, a waste product.
 That's where we get all this energy to walk around and do stuff with.
 > To review, plants and other photosynthetic organisms remove CO<sub>2</sub> from air and water, fixing carbon to form the biomolecules required for growth and reproduction.
 Animals, fungi, and innumerable microorganism gain energy by respiring those molecules, returning carbon to the environment as CO<sub>2</sub> Photosynthesis and respiration almost but not quite balance each other, the "not quite" portion being organic matter that escapes respiration and related processes to accumulate in sediments. (p.
 216)

-<hr>
+I consulted Eiseley further on all this and I'm reading and reading ( I cheat and use the index sometimes :-) ) and I see in the three books of his I have before me he only mentions carbon twice and here's the second time:

+> Somewhere, somehow, sometime, in the mysterious chemistry of carbon, the *long march* toward the talking animal had begun. (p.
+124, _The Immense Journey_ )

+Italics are mine.

-Soon we're talking about rocks from space and some even think that life came here from out there riding on a holy comet and boom landing on old Earth.
-This is called "panspermia" and Knoll says he understands that some others enthuse about this idea of seeded life (p.
+Soon we're talking about rocks from space and some even think that life came here from way out there riding some holy comet and boom! landing on old Earth.
+This is called "panspermia" and Knoll says he understands that some other scientists rave about this idea of seeded life (p.
 72).
+This is 2022 and Knoll is surround by men and women that "enthuse" about this notion.

-Eiseley also discusses panspermia and according to him the idea came from [Lord Kelvin](https://en.wikipedia.org/wiki/William_Thomson%2C_1st_Baron_Kelvin) and [Svante Arrhenius](https://en.wikipedia.org/wiki/Svante_Arrhenius) (p.
-126 of _The Immense Journey_).
+Eiseley discusses "panspermia" and according to him the idea came from [Lord Kelvin](https://en.wikipedia.org/wiki/William_Thomson%2C_1st_Baron_Kelvin) and [Svante Arrhenius](https://en.wikipedia.org/wiki/Svante_Arrhenius) (p.
+126, [_Ibid_](https://en.wikipedia.org/wiki/Ibid.)).
 All of this doesn't really solve the origin of life problem, however.
 Just moves it elsewhere.
-We owe Arrhenius a great debt.
+We owe Arrhenius a great debt for other things.
+More on that at 5 PST.

+And once you turn the page you'll see even more but it doesn't hurt to reprint it here (helps me practice my typing):

+> This theory (panspermia) had a certain attraction as a way out of an embarrassing dilemma, but it suffers from the defect of explaining nothing, even if it should prove true.
+It does not _elucidate_ the nature of life.

+Freud (or his translators) loved the word "elucidate" and its derivatives.
+Eiseley had read Freud because he writes about in some other of his texts but that's for later.
+More on this mystery:

+> Since life makes use of the chemical compounds of this earth [Gaia], it would seem better to proceed, until incontrovertible evidence to the contrary is obtained, on the assumption that life has actually arisen upon this planet.
+The now widely accepted view that the entire universe in its present state is limited in time, and the apparently lethal nature of the unscreened solar radiation are both obstacles which greatly lessen the likelihood that life has come to use across the infinite wastes of space.

+> [M]en are now fascinated by the crystalline viruses and have turned that remarkable instrument, the electron microscope, upon strange molecular "beings" never previously seen by man.
+Some are satisfied with this glimpse below the cell and find the virus a halfway station on the road to life.
+Perhaps it is, but as I wander about in the thin mist that is beginning to filter among these decaying stems and ruined spider webs, a kind of disconsolate uncertainty has taken hold of me. (p.
+127)

+<hr>

 This is all very great reading.
 This calls to mind [preformationism](https://en.wikipedia.org/wiki/Preformationism)—Gould has a wonderful essay about this that all should read called "On Heroes and Fools in Science".